Millions in US hunker down from frigid, deadly monster storm

 The storm knocked out power in communities from Maine to Seattle, and a major electricity grid operator warned 65 million people across the eastern U.S. of possible rolling blackouts.

+But heat and lights were steadily being restored across the U.S. According to poweroutage.us, less than 300,000 customers were without power at 8 a.m.
+EDT Sunday – down from a peak of 1.7 million.
+In North Carolina, less than 6,600 customers had no power – down from a peak of 485,000 or more.
+Utility officials said rolling blackouts would continue for the next few days.

-Across the six New England states, more than 273,000 customers remained without power on Saturday, with Maine the hardest hit.
+Across the six New England states, about 121,300 customers remained without power on Sunday, with Maine still the hardest hit.
 Some utilities said electricity may not be restored for days.

-In North Carolina, 169,000 customers were without power Saturday afternoon, down from more than 485,000.
-Utility officials said rolling blackouts would continue for the next few days.

 In Mexico, migrants camped near the U.S. border were facing unusually cold temperatures as they awaited a U.S. Supreme Court decision on pandemic-era restrictions preventing many from seeking asylum.